U.S., Russia prisoner swap secures release of Evan Gershkovich, Paul Whelan and others

 We have a deal.

-Around 12:45p on July 21st, the president phoned his Slovenian counterpart to finalize last minute details of the exchange.
+At around 12:45 p.m. on Sunday, July 21, the president phoned his Slovenian counterpart to finalize last-minute details of the exchange.
 Mr. Biden was at this Rehoboth Beach vacation home, beset by COVID.

 An hour later, knowing that a signature accomplishment of his presidency was within his grasp, he announced that he would not be seeking reelection.